andyDevMdg/hei_apache2/README.md

-# Create server Web automatically on Apache2 from a list of domain name using Ansible
+# Create server Web automatically on Apache2 from a list of domain names using Ansible

+## IMPORTANT !
+This will only works on Debian and Ubuntu

 ## Prerequisite
 - should be root user or have root privilege